 - there must be at least 100 reviews and ratings from different users within the past 12 months for each country

 - overall rating must be at least a 3.5 out of 5

 - at least 10 reviews must be in the user’s target language

 All existing reviews and ratings (possibly from various review providers) are aggregated.
 How many and which reviews and ratings there are can be checked here:

 This form of ad, which shows products with their name, images, price and availability, is a product listing ad.
 First, advertisers need to open a Google Merchant Center account and upload their product list in order to provide Google with the appropriate information.
-The Merchant Center must then be linked to the existing AdWords account.
+The Merchant Center must then be linked to the existing Google Ads account.
 Selecting the “shopping ad” campaign type allows product ads to be displayed.

 Even more prominent within the shopping ads outlined above are product ratings (here, in orange).
 Once again the reviews and ratings have to be given to Google, and the Google stars can then be shown for products with ratings.
 All existing ratings are calculated to form an average star rating.

 The prerequisites for display are, however, less strict:

 - selection of the campaign as Google Shopping